captain-fox/airpress/README.md

 ```
 In most cases you're likely to return `pkpass` as `http` response and `bytes` object is exactly what you need.
 It's up to you how to handle `.pkpass` archive from this point.
+`PKPass` will raise human-readable errors in case something is wrong with pass package you're trying to sign.

 ## Example